 The Carle Obstetrics and Gynecology Residency Program has a robust curriculum with exposure to all specialty and all subspecialty areas in obstetrics and gynecology.

 The first year concentrates on the essential components in the practice of obstetrics and gynecology in a number of diagnostic, therapeutic and surgical modalities.
-Also included is the introduction to high-risk obstetrics, gynecology, and the complexities of care for hospitalized patients on gynecology, oncology and endocrinology.

 The fourth year of residency further develops surgical and obstetric skills, as well as leadership skills.
 Chief residents assume administrative responsibilities for junior residents.
 They contribute to the formal education of the department by presenting Grand Rounds during this year.